-Next to the main TRI building, a 70,000 square feet bio-pharmaceutical manufacturing facility is being constructed, which will accommodate a mammalian biopharmaceutical production facility.
-The TRI facility is located near the Pharmacy Australia Centre of Excellence.
-It will cost $354m to construct.
+A 70,000ft² biopharmaceutical manufacturing facility was built next to the main TRI building.
+The new facility accommodates a mammalian biopharmaceutical production facility.
+It is located near the Pharmacy Australia Centre of Excellence.

-Groundbreaking for the construction was held in October 2010 and the project is expected to be completed by October 2012.
-The land for the facility was donated by the Queensland government.
+Construction began in October 2010 and the project was completed in 2012.
+The land for the facility was donated by the Queensland state government.

-The biopharmaceutical plant is estimated to cost A$65m ($50m) for construction.
-It is expected to be commissioned in 2013.
+The biopharmaceutical plant was built at a cost of A$65m ($50m) and was commissioned in October 2013.

-The Translational Research Institute project is sponsored by a joint venture between the University of Queensland’s Diamantina Institute, Mater Medical Research Institute (MMRI) and the Princess Alexandra Hospital’s Centres for Health Research, along with the Queensland University of Technology’s Institute of Health and Biomedical Innovation.
+The TRI project is sponsored by a joint venture between the University of Queensland’s Diamantina Institute, Mater Medical Research Institute and the Princess Alexandra Hospital’s Centres for Health Research, along with the Queensland University of Technology’s Institute of Health and Biomedical Innovation.

-The purpose of the project is to increase the investment as well as commercialisation of the medical breakthroughs in Australia, to improve disease-specific research networks of researchers and clinicians, as well as to improve the health standards of the Australians by introducing new medical prophylactic therapies and treatments.
+The project’s purpose is to increase investment in and commercialisation of medical breakthroughs in Australia to improve disease-specific research networks of researchers and clinicians.
+In addition, the aims to improve Australian health standards by introducing new medical prophylactic therapies and treatments.

 TRI and biopharmaceutical facility details

-The TRI facility will be used for the discovery, production and testing of biopharmaceuticals and treatments.
-The research focus will be on cancer, diabetes, obesity and liver diseases, as well as on inflammatory diseases like HIV, malaria and bone and joint diseases.
+The TRI facilitates the discovery, production and testing of biopharmaceuticals and treatments.
+The research focus is on cancer, diabetes, obesity and liver diseases, as well as on inflammatory diseases such as HIV, malaria and bone and joint diseases.

-The biopharmaceutical manufacturing facility will assist new biologic drug developers to outsource the development, as well as provide technical and economical assistance.
-It will house a pilot plant to bring newly discovered drugs to pilot commercialisation.
+The biopharmaceutical manufacturing facility is designed to help developers of new biologic drugs to outsource their development, as well as providing technical and economical assistance.
+It houses a pilot plant to help bring newly discovered drugs to pilot commercialisation.

-It aims to ensure Australian bioresearch progresses quickly from the lab work to late-stage research in a clinical setting using high-purity material.
+The TRI aims to ensure Australian bioresearch progresses quickly from lab work to late-stage research in a clinical setting using high-purity material.

-The TRI building will have a space of 32,000 square feet.
-It will have seven storeys, which include four floors of laboratory research, administration and teaching facilities.
-It can house about 700 researchers.
+The TRI building covers a 32,000ft² total area and has seven storeys, including four floors of laboratory research, administration and teaching facilities.
+It houses around 700 researchers.

-It will also have an animal house, a cell therapies facility, staff support spaces, a large lecture theatre and advanced education facilities.
+It also has an animal house, a cell therapies facility, staff support spaces, a large lecture theatre and advanced education facilities.

-The facility will be equipped with two in-building 11kV/415V substations, a 3.2MW, 11kV standby generator, plus 70kW of photovoltaics and intelligent energy.
-It also will be provided with electrical and ICT components, such as a Tier 2.5 tertiary data centre and F/UTP Category 6A structured cabling infrastructure.
+The facility is equipped with two in-building 11kV/415V substations, a 3.2MW / 11kV standby generator, and photovoltaics and intelligent energy totalling 70kW.
+It also features electrical and information and communications technology (ICT) components, such as a Tier 2.5 tertiary data centre and F/UTP Category 6A structured cabling infrastructure.

 Watpac Construction was awarded the building construction contract for the TRI facility in May 2010.
 The building was designed by Wilson Architects and Donovan Hill.

-Aurecon was awarded a contract to provide structural, façade, electrical, dry fire engineering and information and communications technology services for the facility.
+Aurecon was awarded a contract to provide structural, façade, electrical, dry fire engineering and ICT services for the facility.

 The mechanical services contract was awarded to MultiTech Solutions.
-The contractor is also responsible for design, documentation and contract administration.
+The contractor was responsible for design, documentation and contract administration.

-In May 2010, Netherlands-based medical treatment manufacturer DSM Biologics agreed with the Australian Institute for Bioengineering and Nanotechnology to design, build and operate the biopharmaceutical manufacturing facility at the TRI.
+In May 2010, Netherlands-based medical treatment manufacturer DSM Biologics agreed to design, build and operate the biopharmaceutical manufacturing facility at the TRI.

-The TRI project is being financed by $140 m from the Australian Government, $107m from the Queensland government and $50m from Atlantic Philanthropies.
-Queensland University of Technology will provide $25m and University of Queensland will fund $10m.
+The TRI project received $140m in funding from the Australian Government, $107m from the Queensland government and $50m from Atlantic Philanthropies.
+The Queensland University of Technology provided $25m and the University of Queensland contributed $10m.